Gixx/worstpractice.github.io/src/_posts/2020-06-19-diy-dependency-injection-container-3.md

 It was a fun to create this simple and small DI class.
 But even if it works well - I am pretty sure about that - I don't recommend to use it in production, because I will probably won't maintain it too long.
-I made it for practice, to improve my skill and to do something I can write about in this blog.
+I made it for practice, to improve my skill and to do something I can write about on this blog.

 You can get the full source code with the unit tests and docker setup and instruction at
 <a href="https://github.com/Gixx/worstpractice-dependency-injection" target="_blank" rel="noopener">GitHub</a>.

-I hope, you enjoyed this mini series, maybe others will follow.
+I hope, you enjoyed this miniseries, maybe others will follow.